peterramsing/lost/docs/_docs/lost-center.md

 description: "Horizontally center a container element and apply padding to it."
 rules:
   - rule: "max-width"
     description: "A max-width to assign.
-Can be any unit."
+Can be any unit or a fraction of the containing element."
   - rule: "padding"
     description: "Adds padding to the left and right of the generated container"
   - rule: "flex | no-flex"